ankane/disco-dotnet/README.md

 recommender.ItemRecs(itemId, 5);
 ```

-Get predicted ratings for a specific user and item
+Get the predicted rating for a specific user and item

 ```csharp
 recommender.Predict(userId, itemId);